 If it’s time to get rid of them, it’s helpful to begin by finding where ants live.
 Their nests are often found in mounds.
 If you can locate their trail and trace it to a mound, you will be able to eliminate most of them, since they will always try to return to their nest.

 One great solution is a sprinkling of diatomaceous earth over the ant mound.
-The sharp edges of the granules kill ants and other insects as they digest it.
-Diatomaceous earth comes from dead sea creatures called diatoms and can be found at almost any garden nursery.
+The sharp edges of the granules kill ants and other insects as they digest them.
+Diatomaceous earth comes from dead sea creatures called diatoms and can be found in almost any garden nursery.
 One drawback to this method is that it needs to stay dry to be effective, so it should be re-applied after rain or watering.

 Borax placed in bottles mixed with a dab of jelly will attract ants.
 Ants cannot digest the borax and will die, taking many of their nesting family members with them.
-Borax can be toxic to pets so use judiciously.
+Borax can be toxic to pets so use it judiciously.

 A few handfuls of cornmeal or baby powder on ant mounds can prove effective in eradicating ants.
 Some experts also suggest using a tea made from pipe tobacco.
 Just soak the tobacco in water overnight and pour the liquid into the ant mounds, wearing gloves to protect your hands.
 For small numbers of ants, apply vinegar and water to the area.

 While we appreciate ants for their ability to warn us of other infestations and for the cleanup work they perform, they can certainly become a nuisance.
 If possible, try some of these safer methods before resorting to chemicals.